internet4000/find/readme.md

 - as an accessible _starting template_ to experiment with what can the browser URL can be used for, and how to _interpret_ and _execute_ queries, manage user defined data, syntax, functions
+- an open "finder/Alfred/CLI" for the web; can be used to suggest custom prefilled links and utilities (ex: community projects `+issue` or `+chat`)
+- embeded in an other app/site (ex: matrix.org iframe widget)
 - test/explore/save other aplication(s) "URL params", connect them
   together, transform their output(s)
+- explore new URI schemes and string data de/encoding patterns
 - customize a user browser's starting page, default new tab, homepage, HTML input and text string encoding/decoding/evaluation